 - We determine the amount of principal, if any, payable on the entire Retail Class on each Payment Date as described in the related Supplement. - The Registrar rounds the principal payment to a multiple of \$1,000, using the Retail Rounding Account described in the Supplement, and pays the rounded amount to DTC. - DTC remits the principal payment for the Retail Class, in multiples of \$1,000, to the applicable DTC Participants.
-The DTC Participants and other financial intermediaries in turn remit principal payments to investors in the Retail Class, also in multiples of \$1,000. - Investors who have properly requested early payment are paid first, to the extent of available principal, with a first priority given to "Deceased Owners" and a second priority to "Living Owners." - If more principal is available for payment on the Retail Class than the amount covered by valid requests for early payment, non-requesting investors in that Class receive principal payments in multiples of \$1,000 under random lot procedures.
+The DTC Participants and other financial intermediaries in turn remit principal payments to investors in the Retail Class, also in multiples of \$1,000. - Deceased Owners who have properly requested early payment are paid first, to the extent of available principal. - If more principal is available for payment on the Retail Class than the amount covered by valid requests for early payment, non-requesting investors in that Class receive principal payments in multiples of \$1,000 under random lot procedures.